dxw/playbook/guides/tone-of-voice.md

 A couple more words to avoid:
 * platform (unless it’s a train platform)
 * portal (unless it’s to another dimension)

+## Specific names and technical terms

+We use these names and technical terms quite a lot.
+So be sure to get them right.

+**Digital Marketplace**: the government procurement website should be capitalised as it is a proper noun to distinguish it from other digital marketplaces (like eBay).

+**dxw**: in client-facing and public-facing documents, dxw should be lowercase.

+**G-Cloud**: never 'G-cloud' or 'g-cloud' or 'G Cloud' or 'GCloud'.

+**GovPress**: not 'Govpress' or 'Gov Press'

+**multisite**: if referring to the feature directly, "Multisite" should be capitalised.
+If referring to a multisite WordPress setup, "multisite".
+Never "multi site" or "multi-site".

+**open source**: always lower case.

+**plugin**: not 'plug in' or 'plug-in'.

+**Rails**: for the Ruby framework, always upcase.
+Lower case is fine for the things trains run on.

+**WordPress**: not 'Word Press', 'Wordpress' or 'WP'.

 Happy writing!
 And remember that the comms and marketing team are here to help you.